 - Do not allow your child to be questioned by a law enforcement officer without consulting an experienced criminal defense lawyer present

 As a parent, your first instinct is to defend and protect your child, however, arguing with a law enforcement officer will not help.
 It is important to remain calm and be a voice of reason and understanding for your child.
 In most cases, minors are not held and cannot post bond, so your child should be released and in your custody post-arrest.
-Contact a criminal defense attorney as soon as possible to advise you and your child in the next steps.
+Contact a juvenile defense attorney as soon as possible to advise you and your child in the next steps.

 If you find yourself having trouble dealing with your child’s arrest, find a local support group or speak with a therapist.
 It is a tough situation and you do not have to go through it alone.
 Take care of yourself – your child needs you!